WebbROI/telescope-themes/telescope-theme-iris/README.md

 ### Usage Instructions

 1. Make sure your Telescope app is currently set to "side nav" mode before adding the Telescope Iris theme package.
+2.

+### Mailing List

+Be the first to know when we release new Telescope themes.
+[Subscribe to newsletter](http://telescope-themes.meteor.com/)